17SABT71M3/bank_deposit_slip/README.md

 ### Instructions--
-Download Dependencies
+Install `PYTHON`

 - Open Command Prompt.
 - ```winget install python```
 - ```pip install pypdf2```
-- Download all files into a folder.
+- Download all files (download and extract ZIP) into a folder / use `git` command to clone repository

 ### How to run--
 - Open `COMMAND PROMPT`